Construction workers in NY faking falls on sites part of larger fraud scheme, lawsuit claims

 Gorayeb and Associates says the complaint is a gross mischaracterization of Christopher Gorayeb and his firm and that they look forward to the truth coming to light.

-The New York Trial Lawyers' Association and New York Committee for Occupational Safety and Health have not commented despite attempts to be reached.
+The New York Trial Lawyers' Association declined to comment on the lawsuit.
+The New York Committee for Occupational Safety and Health did not respond to our requests for comment on the lawsuit.

 ----------